Measurement of the Capillary Length for the Dendritic Growth of Ammonium Chloride: Introduction

 \section{Introduction}

 Dendritic crystal growth is a common form of solidification observed for the diffusion-limited growth of non-faceted materials.
 It is important technologically because many metals and metal alloys solidify in dendritic patterns, but it is also of more general interest as one of the standard examples of pattern formation in a nonlinear, nonequilibrium system \cite{Langer1980}.
-For reviews, see \citet{Trivedi2000} and \citet{Glicksman-rev}.
+For reviews, see Boettinger \textit{et al.}\ \cite{Trivedi2000}, Glicksman and March \cite{Glicksman-rev}, and Huang and Wang \cite{Huang2012},

-In the standard model of diffusion limited growth, there are two characteristic length scales \cite{Langer1980}.
+In the standard model of diffusion limited crystal growth, there are two characteristic length scales \cite{Langer1980}.
 One is the diffusion length $l$, given by $l = 2 D / v$, where $D$ is the relevant diffusion constant and $v$ is interface velocity.
 The other is the capillary length, $d_0$, which is related to the energy of the solid-liquid interface.
-For a pure system, $d_0$ is given by
+For many theories of dendritic crystal growth \cite{Langer1980,Trivedi2000,Glicksman-rev,Kessler1988,BenAmar1993a} the crystal tip growth speed $v$ and radius of curvature $\rho$ are related to those length scales by the quantity $\sigma^\star$ defined by